-2. IMAGE CLUSTERING APPLICATION
+II.IMAGE CLUSTERING APPLICATION

 Areas involving studies of images have recently been revolutionized by the Internet that is providing an incredible volume of data.
 For example, there are 500 million images uploaded everyday on Facebook, Instagram and Snapchat (such sites are what we term social and surprisingly are much larger than Flickr) with 100 hours of video (video can be considered as several images per second) uploaded to Youtube every minute.
 This is motivating large scale computer vision and deep learning studies that need the infrastructure studied here.
 Our target image clustering application groups millions of images into millions of clusters each of which contains images with similar visual features.
 Before starting image clustering, the dimensionality reduction is done on original images first and each image is represented in a much lower space (although retaining dimensions of 512-2048) with a set of important visual components which are called "feature vectors".
 Analogous to the use of "key words" in a document retrieval system, these "features vectors" become the "key words" of an image.
 Here we select 5 patches from each image and represent each patch by a HOG (Histograms of Oriented Gradients) feature vector of 512 dimensions.
-The basic idea of HOG features is to characterize the local object appearance and shape by the distribution of local intensity gradients or edge directions [12] (See Figure 1).
-In input data, each HOG feature vector is presented as a line of text starting with picture ID, row ID and column ID, which are then followed by 512 numbers f_1, f_2 ... and f{dim} .
+The basic idea of HOG features is to characterize the local object appearance and shape by the distribution of local intensity gradients or edge directions

 We apply K-means Clustering [13] to cluster the similar HOG feature vectors as well as using Twister MapReduce framework to parallelize the computation.
 We depict K-means Clustering algorithm as a chain of MapReduce jobs.
-The input data consists of a large number of feature vectors each of which contains 512 dimensions and use Euclidean distance calculation to compare the distances between feature vectors and the cluster center vectors (centroids).
+The input data consists of a large number of HOG feature vectors each of which contains 512 dimensions and use Euclidean distance calculation to compare the distances between feature vectors and the cluster center vectors (centroids).
 Since the vectors are static over iterations, we partition (decompose) the vectors and cache each partition in memory.
 Afterwards a Map task is assigned to it in the job configuration.
 During each iteration execution, the job driver broadcasts centroids to all Map tasks.
 Each Map task then assigns feature vectors to their nearest cluster centers based on Euclidean distance calculation.
 Map tasks calculate the sum of vectors associated with each cluster and count the total number of such vectors.
 The Reduce task (to simplify this description, we use only one Reduce task here but 125 are used in implementation) processes the output collected from each Map task and calculates new cluster centers of the iteration by adding all partial sums of partial cluster center values together, then dividing it by the total count of the data points in the cluster.
-By combining these new centroids from Reduce tasks, the job driver gets all updated centroids and the control flow enters the next iteration (see Table 1).
+By combining these new centroids from Reduce tasks, the job driver gets all updated centroids and the control flow enters the next iteration.